How to Do a Product Recall

 A successful product recall example comes from the same year and a similar problem.
 Intuit Inc.’s TurboTax product during the 1995 tax season contained a programming error that led to miscalculations.
-Intuit moved quickly to send replacement discs and letters of apology to customers.
+Intuit set up a product recall contact center and moved quickly to send replacement discs and letters of apology to customers.
 The company also made the corrected software available for free online.
 Intuit has been praised for its response.

-Customers must be contacted so they can return products for service or replacement.
+Customers must be contacted so they can return products for service or replacement, usually via a call center or physical mail.
+There are businesses who specialize in providing product recall services on behalf of other businesses as well.
+Whichever way it is done, you must complile a list of customers.
 For example, your business may compile contact lists from:

 - Product registrations: Online and mail-in cards can be completed by product owners and returned to you.